arioobarzan/Matlab_Image_Processing/README.md

 # Matlab_Image_Processing
-Special Thanks to: @Ruasoft for created this repository
+Special Thanks to: @Ruasoft for creating this repository

 This is my repository about Computer Vision and Image Processing in Matlab.
 In this repo we have a lot of common image processing codes.
 For Processing more easily I used grayscale and convert most of images to grayscale.